DeepMyst/DeepMyst-MCP/README.md

    Analyzes your query and recommends the optimal model.
    ```
    Prompt: What's the best model for writing a poem about quantum physics?

+   Parameters:
+   - api_key: your-deepmyst-api-key
    ```

 2. **Optimized Completion**
    Generates a response with token optimization to reduce costs.
    ```
-   Prompt: Analyze the attached book, using the optimized_completion tool.
+   Prompt: Use optimized_completion to explain quantum entanglement, with these parameters:
+   - api_key: your-deepmyst-api-key
+   - model: gpt-4o
+   - temperature: 0.7
    ```

 3. **Auto-Routed Completion**
    Generates a response using the DeepMyst router to select the best model.
    ```
-   Prompt: Generate a Python function to analyze sales data using auto_routed_completion.
+   Prompt: Use auto_routed_completion to generate a Python function with these parameters:
+   - api_key: your-deepmyst-api-key
+   - base_model: gpt-4o-mini
    ```

 4. **Smart Completion**
    Combines routing and optimization - first determines the best model for your query, then optionally applies token optimization.
    ```
-   Prompt: Use smart_completion to explain how blockchain works in simple terms.
+   Prompt: Use smart_completion to explain how blockchain works, with these parameters:
+   - api_key: your-deepmyst-api-key
+   - optimize: true
    ```

 5. **DeepMyst Completion**
    The most flexible tool with all options configurable.
    ```
-   Prompt: Use deepmyst_completion with GPT-4o, token optimization, and no routing to summarize this article.
+   Prompt: Use deepmyst_completion to summarize this article, with these parameters:
+   - api_key: your-deepmyst-api-key
+   - base_model: gpt-4o
+   - optimize: true
+   - auto_route: false
    ```

 ## Advanced Use Cases